-Several of those who served with him when he was prime minister would say that, and gave us advice to be somewhat cautious.

-You're right, we had a seven week hudna, or cease-fire.
-The difficulty with a cease-fire is the Palestinian Authority can have a cease-fire, but if they won't control Hamas then it's for naught.
-And they're not controlling Hamas.
-They're not even trying to.
+MR. ARMITAGE: Several of those who served with him when he was prime minister would say that, and gave us advice to be somewhat cautious.
+You're right, we had a seven-week hudna, or cease-fire.
+The difficulty with a cease-fire is the Palestinian Authority can have a cease-fire, but if they won't control Hamas, then it's for naught.
+And they're not controlling Hamas; they're not even trying to.

-We thought we were on the verge of something in this very frustrating, almost "Perils of Pauline," Middle East saga of a search for peace, with the Sharon plan for disengaging from Gaza.
-Where 80 percent of the people of Israel, by opinion polls, appear to be for it, but Likud was not for it and hence he was unsuccessful.

-We thought it was rather noteworthy, for the first time since 1967, to have 21 Gaza settlements and four West Bank settlements turned over to the Palestinians.
-We were quite bullish on this.
-And now we're disappointed.
+We thought we were on the verge of something, in this very frustrating, almost "perils of Pauline" Middle East saga of a search for peace, with the Sharon plan for disengagement from Gaza, where 80 percent of the people of Israel, by opinion polls, appeared to be for it.
+But Likud was not for it, and hence he was unsuccessful.
+We thought it was rather noteworthy for the first time since 1967 to have 21 Gaza settlements and four West Bank settlements turned over to the Palestinians.
+We were quite bullish on this, and now we're disappointed.

-But Mr. Sharon is making some other refinements or modifications to his plan.
+But Mr. Sharon is making some either refinements or modifications to his plan.
 He will be eventually showing us that.
 We have not seen it, to my knowledge, yet.
 Secretary Powell met at the Dead Sea with Abu Ala.
 Dr. Rice met with Abu Ala in Berlin.
-And so there's -- it's, kind of, like a duck on the water: Doesn't appear to be moving very much, but underneath there's a lot of churning going on.
-And we're doing a lot of it.
-Some of the Palestinians are doing it.
-Certainly our Israeli allies are.
+So it's kind of like a duck on the water.
+It doesn't appear to be moving very much, but underneath there's a lot of churning going on.
+And we're doing a lot of it, some of the Palestinians are doing it, certainly our Israeli allies are.

-I'd just like to go further and say there's a lot of churning going on, but in the meantime the days are slipping by, the months are slipping by, the tide is turning and, if you believe what King Abdullah says, and he's geographically located, as he says, in between Iraq and a hard place, and he says this is the core issue.

-And my constituents just see paralysis on this issue.
-And maybe you could level with us.
-Is it an election issue, that certain base that you got to be careful of?
+SEN. CHAFEE: I'd just like to go further and say there's a lot of churning going on, but meantime, the days are slipping by, the months are slipping by, the tide is turning.
+If you believe what King Abdullah says, and he's geographically located, as he says, in between a rock and a hard place, and he says this is the core issue.
+And I think my constituents just see paralysis on this issue, and maybe keeping level with this is an election issue, that there's a certain base that you got to be careful of.
 What's the truth?

-The affection of the president for Israel and for that democracy has nothing to do with elections.
-It has to do with his view of Israel as one of the great democracies in the world, perhaps the most pure democracy.
+MR. ARMITAGE: The affection of the president for Israel and for that democracy has nothing to do with elections.
+It has to do with his view of Israel as one of the great democracies of the world, perhaps the most pure democracy.

-However, it was our president who was the only one whose spoken up about a vision of two states living side by side.
+However, it was our president was the only one who has spoken up about a vision of two states living side by side.
 He's held that vision for two years now.
 He's not shying away from it.
-And, hence, he has encouraged Secretary Powell to meet with Abu Ala and Dr. Rice to meet with him as well.

-It's frustrating for us, as well as for you and your constituents, but it's most frustrating for the Palestinians who are having their houses bulldozed and for those 11 or 12 IDF soldiers who were killed last week.
+And hence, he has encouraged Secretary Powell to meet with Abu Ala, and Dr. Rice to meet with him as well.
+It's frustrating for us, as well as for you and your constituents, but it's most frustrating for the Palestinians who are having their houses bulldozed, and for those 11 or 12 IDF soldiers who were killed last week.

-Well, I'll conclude just by saying every visitor that I get said only the Americans can push this forward.
+SEN. CHAFEE: Well, I'll conclude just by saying every visitor that I get said only the Americans can push this forward.
 I hear it every time -- only the Americans.
-And sadly, we are not exercising that power
+And sadly, we're not exercising that power.

-Thank you very much, Senator Chafee.
-Senator Boxer?
+SEN. LUGAR: Thank you very much, Senator Chafee.

+Senator Boxer.